Home » Repurposed Furniture » Repurposed Door Coffee Station

 How to Get a Dry Brush Look with a Paint Sprayer

 BUT!
 I decided to add some RED!
 I’ve only done this technique a couple of times with red paint, but I wanted this repurposed bi-fold door project to be unique.
 It was stressful, and I didn’t take any “in progress” pictures.
-I used a custom red (that I made with some off color red and a little GREEN) and lightly sprayed that in my Finish Max.
-I did this with such a light spray to mimic a dry brush effect.
+I used a custom red (made with some off-color red and a little GREEN) and lightly sprayed it into my Finish Max.
+I did this with a light spray to mimic a dry-brush effect.
 I didn’t want heavy coverage.

 Seal with Wipe-on Poly